franklinosuji2-afk/cloud-resume-tracker/README.md

 - AWS (S3, CloudFront, Lambda, DynamoDB, API Gateway)
 - Terraform
 - GitHub Actions
-# Cloud Resume Tracker

-This is my cloud project.
-6142b44 (Initial commit: Cloud Resume Tracker project)

-# 🌐 Cloud Resume Tracker
-This project is inspired by the popular *Cloud Resume Challenge*.
-It is a serverless web application that showcases my resume *and tracks visitors in real-time* using AWS cloud services.

 # 🚀 Project Overview
 The Cloud Resume Tracker is designed to: